This is What Happens to Your Body When You Start the Artichoke Diet

-Foods rich in potassium, such as bananas, celery, and artichokes help us maintain a healthy balance of electrolytes in our body.
+Foods rich in potassium, such as bananas, celery, and artichokes help you maintain a healthy balance of electrolytes in your body.

 Additionally, artichokes are also rich in magnesium, an essential mineral to reduce the damaging effects of excess sodium, something that is vital in reducing blood pressure.

-Something to keep in mind is that there is no magical food that will help us in the process.
+Something to keep in mind is that there is no magical food that will solve all your problems.

 - What we do have are foods that support the systems that can help us in the weight loss process.

-- Artichokes are vital because they improve our digestion, and help us break down the most resistant fat.
+- Artichokes are vital because they improve your digestion, and help you break down the most resistant fat.

-- As a result, they protect the liver, are diuretics, nutritious, filling, and regulate the blood sugar level.
+- As a result, they protect the liver, are diuretics, and regulate the blood sugar level.

-This fact, without a doubt, is very interesting: artichokes are rich in vitamin K, a very important component for cerebrovascular and cognitive health.
+This fact, without a doubt, will interest you: artichokes are rich in Vitamin K. This is a very important component for cerebrovascular and cognitive health.